aniketmandloi/Langchain-flask-app/README.md

 # Langchain-flask-app
-clone this repository and please change Openapi key with your api key.
+My Api Key got expired so i m not getting the responses from AI model So I will not be able to provide Loom Video Please Consider this code clone this repository and please change Openapi key with your api key, It should Work Fine.

 Install Required Python Packages: